OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/zendesk.md

 | Only Organization field is mapped | If the mapped organization is accessible to integration user, ticket will be associated with that organization, otherwise failure will be generated. |
 | Both Requester and Organization fields are mapped | If the mapped organization is accessible to requester, ticket will be associated with that organization, otherwise failure will be generated. |

-The above behavior with OpsHub Integration Manager sync reflects the Zendesk API behavior.
+The above behavior with <code class="expression">space.vars.SITENAME</code> sync reflects the Zendesk API behavior.

 ## Determine the Parent - Child Link field name